reactjs/react-rails/README.md

 ### react.js

 In order to use React client-side in your application, you must make sure the browser requests it.
 One way to do that is to drop `react.js` into `app/assets/javascript/` and by default your applcation manifest will pick it up.
 There are downsides to this approach, so we made it even easier.
-Once you have `react-rails` installed, you can just require react directly in your manifest:
+Once you have `react-rails` installed, you can just add a line into your config file (see Configuring) and require react directly in your manifest:

 You can `require` it in your manifest: